 Dr. Dan Chen

-Dan Chen is an Assistant Professor of Political Science at the University of Richmond.
-Her current research examines the versatile role of the media in authoritarian politics and governance.
-Focusing on China, she studies how local media participate in governance and how authoritarian rhetoric shapes political attitudes and opinions.
-Dan’s work has been published or is forthcoming in Journal of Experimental Political Science, International Journal of Public Opinion Research, Political Research Quarterly, The China Quarterly, Modern China, Journal of East Asian Studies, Journal of Contemporary China, and edited volumes.
+Dan Chen is an associate professor of political science at the University of Richmond.
+Her research approaches the durability of authoritarian rule from a grassroots perspective.
+Focusing on China, her research is motivated by the dynamics between local forces and central power, as observed in popular culture, public opinion, news media, and local governance.
+Her work has been published in Asian Studies Review, Public Performance & Management Review, Critical Discourse Studies, Journal of Experimental Political Science, International Journal of Public Opinion Research, Political Research Quarterly, The China Quarterly, Modern China, Journal of East Asian Studies, Journal of Contemporary China, and more.

 Public Intellectuals Program Fellow, National Committee on U.S.-China Relations, 2021-2023